-Federal Traffick ing Penalties for Sche dules I, II, III, IV, and V (except Marijuana) Schedul Substance/Quantity Penalty Substance/Quantity Penalty II Cocaine 500-4999 grams mixture than 40 yrs.
+Federal Traffick ing Penalties for Sche edules I, II, III, IV, and V (except Marijuana) Schedul Substance/Quantity Penalty Substance/Quantity Penalty II Cocaine 500-4999 grams mixture than 40 yrs.
 If death or Cocaine 5 kilograms or more mixture First Offense: Not less than 10 yrs. and not more than life.
 If death or II Cocaine Base 28-279 grams mixture serious bodily injury, not less than 20 yrs. or more Cocaine Base 280 grams or more mixture serious bodily injury, not less than 20 yrs. or more IV Fentanyl 40-399 grams mixture than life.
-Fine of not more than \$5 million if an individual, Fentanyl 400 grams or more mixture than life.
-Fine of not more than \$10 million if an l Fentanyl Analogue 10-99 grams \$25 million if not an individual, Fentanyl Analogue 100 grams or more mixture individual, \$50 million if not an individual.
-I Heroin 100-999 grams mixture Second Offense: Not Heroin 1 kilogram or more mixture Second Offense: Not I LSD 1-9 grams mixture less than 10 yrs. and not more than life.
+Fine of not more than \$5 million if an individual, Fentanyl 400 grams or more mixture individual, \$50 million if not an individual.
+I Fentanyl Analogue 10-99 grams \$25 million if not an individual.
+Fentanyl Analogue 100 grams or more mixture I Heroin 100-999 grams mixture Second Offense: Not Heroin 1 kilogram or more mixture I LSD 1-9 grams mixture less than 10 yrs. and not more than life.
 If death or LSD 10 grams or more mixture less than 20 yrs., and not more than life.
 If death or II Methamphetamin e 5-49 grams pure or 50-499 grams mixture serious bodily injury, life imprisonment.
 Fine of not more than \$8 million if an individual, \$50 million if Methamphetamine 50 grams or more pure or 500 grams or more mixture serious bodily injury, life imprisonment.
 Fine of not more than \$20 million if an individual, \$75 million II PCP 10-99 grams pure or 100-999 grams mixture not an individual.
 PCP 100 grams or more pure or 1 kilogram or more mixture if not an individual.
 2 or More Prior Offenses: Life imprisonment.
 Fine of not more than \$20 million if an individual, \$75 million if not an individual.